supermetrics-public/php-assignment/README.md

 The container will be listening on port `7777` on your `localhost`.

-**Note:** If you change files locally, they will not be updated to the Docker container automatically as we have not enabled mirroring by default.
+**Note:** Locally change files will not be updated to the Docker container automatically as mirroring is not enabled.
+This means you will need to run `docker-compose` again to update the files inside the container.
 If you wish to enable mirroring, you can edit `/docker-compose.yml` by adding [volumes](https://docs.docker.com/compose/compose-file/compose-file-v3/#volume-configuration-reference) configuration.*

+If you enable mirroring, you likely need to run `composer install` inside the container manually.

 An example: